seveas/python-hpilo/docs/cli.rst

     -t TIMEOUT, --timeout=TIMEOUT
                           Timeout for iLO connections
-    -j, --json            Output a json document instead of a python dict -P PROTOCOL, --protocol=PROTOCOL
+    -j, --json            Output a json document instead of a python dict -y, --yaml            Output a yaml document instead of a python dict -P PROTOCOL, --protocol=PROTOCOL
                           Use the specified protocol instead of autodetecting -d, --debug           Output debug information, repeat to see all XML data